fgregoretti/Cpp-AIF/doc/active_inference.md

 # Active Inference
-Active Inference agents implement perception and action planning through the minimization of variational free energy~\cite{parr2022active}.
+Active Inference agents implement perception and action planning through the minimization of variational free energy [[1]](#1).
 To minimize free energy, the agents use a generative model of the causes of their perceptions, which encodes the joint probability of the stochastic variables illustrated in Fig.~\ref{fig:model}, using the formalism of probabilistic graphical models~\cite{bishop2006pattern}.
 The agent's generative model is defined as follows:
 \begin{align}
 &